William G. Curlin: Auxiliary Bishop of Washington

 Pope John Paul II appointed Curlin as an auxiliary bishop of Washington and titular bishop of Rossmarkaeum on November 2, 1988.
-He was consecrated by Cardinal James Hickey on December 20, 1988 at St. Matthew's Cathedral in Washington.
+He was consecrated by Cardinal James Hickey on December 20, 1988 at the Cathedral of Saint Matthew in Washington.
 Curlin served as vicar for the Theological College at the Catholic University of America from 1974 to 1980 and as chair of Associated Catholic Charities in Baltimore.